 I wear a pretty minimal amount of makeup on a daily basis, but of course when I perform I slap on quite a bit more as that’s how stage makeup works.
 I must diverge on a brief rant and say I find it completely unnecessary that some makeup companies STILL test on animals and you may be surprised how many makeup brands PETA includes on their do test list.

-Thankfully, there are also a ton of companies that do not test on animals.
-And companies that care about being cruelty-free usually care about being eco-friendly as well.
-My favourite cruelty-free makeup brand is Physicians Formula, who also just so happen to have an organic line.
+Thankfully, there are also A TON of companies that do not test on animals.
+And companies that care about being cruelty free often care about being eco-friendly as well.
+My favourite cruelty free makeup brand is Elate, which also comes in beautiful, compostable bamboo packaging.

 Eco-Friendly Dance Bags

 Now you’ve got all your eco-friendly dance supplies lined up, check out these sustainable dance bags to put them in.